08Aristodemus24/hate-speech-classifier/readme.md

 If you have any questions please contact `thomas dot davidson at rutgers  dot edu`.

+## github repositories:
 - https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech/blob/master/README.md

 - https://www.kaggle.com/datasets/arkhoshghalb/twitter-sentiment-analysis-hatred-speech
 - https://paperswithcode.com/dataset/ruddit

+## initial data insights:
+**Ethos:**
+dataset contains 565 non hate speech comment and 433 hate speech comments of the 433 hate speech comments it is divided into classes violence and non-violent hate speech distinct labels of 433 comments include gender, race, national origin, disability, religion, SO comment is the feature that contains the hate speech feature in binary labeled dataset comment is still the feature that contain the comment in binary labeled dataset isHate is the target/real y output value that tells whether a comment is hate speech or not

+**Breadcrumbs-A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech:**
+text feature contains the hate speech comment there is no label for the comment of whether it is hate speech or not, because all rows are designated as hate speech

+**slur-corpus:**
+gold label is the label of whether the comment is hate speech or noy body is the feature which contains the comment comment label consists of about 5 categories

+derogatory 20531
+non derogatory 16729
+homonym 1998
+appropriate 553
+noise 189

+**hate-speech-and-offensive-language**
+class is the label/target/real y output column tweet is the feature which contains offensive comment feature columsn hate, offensive, and neither measure to the degree in which a comment is hate, offensive, or neither

+## To do:
+need to review how to extract only necessary comment itself that includes offensive language in